cyx/cyrildavid.com/articles/understanding-rack.markdown

 The point of all these examples is to simply illustrate the power of Rack in and of itself.
 It might be a bit hard to read at this point compared to say a Rails app, but it might simply be a case of
 [easy versus familiar](http://www.infoq.com/presentations/Simple-Made-Easy).

+### UPDATE #1

+I've changed Frank a bit by trimming the trailing slashes in order for it to play well with rack sub apps.
+In addition, I added a global thread safe request accessor, so the handlers can do `request.params` and other clever stuff.